marcoonroad/marcoonroad.github.io/_posts/2016-10-24-First-Class-Delegation-Links.md

 _Concatenation-based prototypical inheritance_ is also safe against these problems, but a new issue arises here: the issue of _repetitive explicit sharing_.
-The programmer must ensure the copy of every value that she wants to share into her target objects.
+The programmer must ensure the copy of every value that she wants to share into his target objects.
 In the words of Antero Taivalsaari (extracted from his paper called _Simplifying JavaScript with Concatenation-Based Prototype Inheritance_):